Information-theoretic interpretation of quantum formalism

 \subsection{Contextuality and free will}

-We adopt the following definition: A system is context-dependent when the working probability distribution depends on an exogenous choice.
-Therefore, this exogenous choice can be regarded as the expression of the free will of the observer.
-We encountered two different forms of contextuality.
-First, in static systems, the exogenous choice is made in a single chart in order to select one particular solution on the specific polytope.
-This is achieved by a contextual probability distribution, still leaving some uncertainty described by the simplicial entropy in the chart and the von Neumann entropy in the information manifold.
-Second, in general systems, the other exogenous choice is to select a particular chart, i.e., a particular choice of logical variables, interpreted as a particular point of view on the system.
-This corresponds to the free choice of a basis in the Hilbert space.
+From Definition (\ref{defcontextuality}), a system is context-dependent when the working probability distribution depends on an exogenous choice.
+In a way, this exogenous choice can be regarded as the expression of the free will of the observer.
+We encountered two different forms of contextuality, source contextuality and window contextuality.

-In bipartite systems, the Bell-CHSH inequality is a witness of contextuality whether static or general, while the Tsirelson bound is just a property of the factorization of the Hilbert space.
+\emph{Source contextuality.} First, in the source window, the exogenous choice is to select one particular solution on the specific simplex.
+This is achieved by introducing a contextual probability distribution, still leaving some uncertainty described by the simplicial entropy in the observation window and the von Neumann entropy in the Bayesian theater.
+This input is \emph{intrinsic} to the system in that it can be assimilated to the specification of boundary conditions or the setting of Noether constants.